richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 <img src="../ten_x_programmer_1.svg" style="border-radius:1rem">
 </div>

 We're looking for a comparison that gives fruitful conclusions.
 What could be applied from knowing a person is 10x better than the worst programmer in the world?
 Not much.
-There might be very little between them you could compare at all given you don't even have gaurantees they have similar coding skills.
+There might be very little between them you could compare at all given you don't even have guarantees they have similar coding skills.
 Let's consider a more useful choice of looking at 10x programmers in an organizational context.
-This really allows us to focus on a useful comparison, especially by eliminatating a whole swath of programmers from the comparison:
+This really allows us to focus on a useful comparison, especially by eliminating a whole swath of programmers from the comparison:

 * programmers still in school and not even working with us
 * retired programmers not working in any organization